 Learning how to fix a toxic relationship can be tricky because it takes a while for people to understand and accept that they’re in one.
 It takes a while for them to spot a toxic relationship and understand the psychology of staying in a bad relationship.
-By then, the relationship dynamics become ripe and a lot of damage has been done.
+By then, the relationship dynamics become ripe and a lot of damage is done.

-To bounce back from this abyss and handle a toxic relationship, you need the drive to make your relationship work at all costs.
-To fix a toxic relationship with a boyfriend or girlfriend or spouse, you need the will to do the work it takes to remove toxicity from a relationship.
+To bounce back from this abyss and handle a toxic relationship, you need the drive to make it work at all costs.
+To fix a toxic relationship with a boyfriend or girlfriend or spouse, you need the will to do the work it takes to remove toxicity or bitterness from your bond.
 Even then, the ability to deal with a toxic relationship and make it functional isn’t easy.
 Nor will it happen overnight.

 Handling a toxic person or living in a marriage can be really tough.
 But before you pledge yourself to this cause, let’s take a moment to understand how to notice a toxic relationship.
 We spoke to counselor Neelam Vats (certified CBT and NLP practitioner), who has over two decades of experience helping children, adolescents and adults cope with issues related to depression, anxiety, interpersonal relationship and career concerns, about the signs and ways to handle a toxic relationship.

 Warning Signs Of A Toxic Relationship

 The word toxic is used to describe a relationship where the dynamics are skewed to the extent that either one or both partners start feeling emotionally and mentally sapped out.
 In the majority of cases, toxic relationships are marked by power play and dominance.
 This means that there is one toxic partner whose overbearing and self-centered attitude starts to take a toll on the other.